MOBAC COMMITTEE REPORTS FY 2007/08

 - Giving MOBAC libraries ILL priority in the face of increasing non-local requests;

-- Providing sufficient courier deliveries to accommodate the increased flow of materials among member libraries and to meet our customer service standards.
+- Providing efficient and timely courier deliveries to accommodate the increasing requests from our patrons, and to continue to meet our customer service standards.

 - OCLC records need to be kept current for all libraries;